transloadit/transloadify/README.md

   - `get`, `info`, `view`, `display`, `g`
 - All output, from any command, can also be provided in JSON format using the `--json` flag

+## Example

+An example script written to add watermark to videos can be found here [`examples/`](https://github.com/transloadit/transloadify/tree/master/examples).

 ## Getting Started